-Dr Anthony Mobasser is an expert in dental Porcelain Inlays and Onlays.
-He has completed thousands of inlay and onlay overlays restorations successfully which are still in his patients mouth for over 26 years.
+Dr Anthony Mobasser is an expert in dental Porcelain Inlays and Onlays, he has completed thousands of inlay and onlay restorations successfully which are still in his patients mouth for over 20 years.
 Dental inlays and onlays are indirect fillings used to recreate the tooth anatomy and function after the decay is removed from the tooth.
 They can be fabricated with porcelain, composite resin, or even gold.
 The purpose of inlays and onlays is to strengthen teeth or replace old or damaged fillings.
 One of the chief benefits of porcelain inlays and onlays is that they provide a highly strong, aesthetic, natural look, especially when compared to metal fillings.
 Another advantage is that they are extremely durable, capable of lasting decades.

 At the second visit, the temporary inlay is replaced with the permanent porcelain inlay.
 Patients can return to work immediately after the procedure.
 Porcelain inlays, once in place, are bonded securely to the tooth and can greatly reduce the risk of bacteria forming on the tooth, causing cavities.

-The Benefits of Inlays and Onlays
+The Advantages of Inlays and Onlays

-Porcelain inlays and onlays preserve tooth structure, and are less invasive than the next option, which is porcelain crown.
 The porcelain-colored material used to fabricate both porcelain onlays and inlays make them ideal for creating a natural, aesthetically pleasing smile and bite.
 They also help patients avoid more invasive dental procedures in the future, namely dental crowns and bridges or implants.
 Other advantages of porcelain inlays and onlays, if done properly, are: